rutger-speksnijder/restphp/README.md

 The route to "/user/(any number here)" will return a message if the request is a GET request.
 If the request to "/user/(any number here)" is a HEAD request, we will check if the user exists and set the status code accordingly.

-HEAD requests can be used to quickly check if a resource exists on a server, without retrieve a response body (http://www.pragmaticapi.com/blog/2013/02/14/restful-patterns-for-the-head-verb).
+HEAD requests can be used to quickly check if a resource exists on a server, without retrieving a response body (http://www.pragmaticapi.com/blog/2013/02/14/restful-patterns-for-the-head-verb).

 #### Examples of using a configuration object
 Using a configuration file: